BioKIC/symbiota-docs/content/user/permissions/_index.en.md

 * **Rare Species Reader**: can view locality data for all specimens in a collection, even if the locality information is redacted from the general public (see [Redacting / Obscuring Data](https://biokic.github.io/symbiota-docs/coll_manager/data_publishing/redaction/)).

+* **Personal Observation/Specimen Profile Manager**: can add, edit, and manage data belonging to them in the "personal observations profile" (variously labeled the "specimens being processed" or "general research observations" profile, depending on the portal).
+The personal observations profile is a single collection in the portal that contains pooled data from all personal observation profile managers; however, a single user can only edit data that they have personally added to this collection through their user profile.

 _Permission types that can only be assigned by a superadministrator_

 * **Create a Checklist**: can create new checklists and datasets.
 See [Creating a Checklist](https://biokic.github.io/symbiota-docs/user/checklist/create/).